ZeusWPI/OBUS/README.md

 # Ontmijnen van een Bom vereist Uitstekende Samenwerking

 You see an armed time bomb but don't know how to disarm it.
 Your friends found a manual to defuse the bomb and you have them on call.
 This is the premise of the game OBUS, a hardware project by [Zeus WPI](https://zeus.ugent.be).
+Inspired by the amazing software game [Keep Talking and Nobody Explodes](https://www.keeptalkinggame.com/).

 # Get started writing a module